THE UMBRELLA – Anna Williams | 2022 |

 Weather girl won the 2018 Kingborough Council Acquisition Award from Art Farm Birchs Bay.

-Currently installed at the gym at Kingborough Sports Centre, 10 Kingston View Drive, Kingston
+Installed outside the Gymnastics building at Kingborough Sports Centre, 10 Kingston View Drive, Kingston

 WEEDY – Evie Silver – 2023